jTCode2408/Adventure-Game/README.md

 ## User Guide:
 * Clone/ download repo for local use

-* Valid directional commands: ['n', 'w', 'e', 's']
+* Valid directional commands: ['n', 'w', 'e', 's', 'q'(quit)]

-* Rooms hold different items to pick up by using command 'get'
+* Rooms hold different items to pick up by using command 'get' or 'g'

 * Run in Python parser or local command line